iterative/dvc.org/content/docs/command-reference/plots/diff.md

 💡 Note that any number of `revisions` can be provided, and the resulting plot shows all of them in a single image.

-Specific plots files can be specified with the `--targets` option.
-Note that these don't have to be defined as `plots` in `dvc.yaml`.
+All plots defined in `dvc.yaml` are used by default, but specific plots files can be specified with the `--targets` option (note that targets don't necessarily have to be defined in `dvc.yaml`).

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the